chriha/chriha.github.io/_tabs/about.md

 ## Contact Me

 I'm always open to connecting with fellow developers, so don't hesitate to reach out.
-You can contact me via email at [your@email.com].
+You can contact me via Github or on Twitter.
 I would love to hear your feedback, suggestions, or any questions you may have.

-You can also find me on [Twitter](https://twitter.com/yourhandle) where I share coding tips, updates on new blog posts, and interesting resources related to PHP and Laravel development.

 Thank you for visiting my blog, and I hope you find the content here helpful and inspiring.
 Happy coding!